Business Contracts & Agreements, Confidentiality

 If you are selling your business, Richard A. Schurr, P.A. can assist you in preparing any transaction documents and responding to information requested by the buyer.

 The attorneys at Richard A. Schurr, P.A. have successfully represented clients all over Florida in matters involving business and landlord-tenant law, and brings to each client the business and legal experience necessary to provide the highest-quality legal representation.
-If you require legal assistance regarding a business contract, confidentiality and non-disclosure agreement, non-competition agreement, lease, or the purchase and sale of a business, please call Richard A. Schurr, P.A. at (305) 204-4924 or submit our online Contact Us form to schedule your free initial consultation.
+If you require legal assistance regarding a business contract, confidentiality and non-disclosure agreement, non-competition agreement, lease, or the purchase and sale of a business, please call Richard A. Schurr, P.A. at (305) 204-4924 or submit our online Contact Us form to schedule your initial consultation.